logo for pulau-pangkor.com

 Where to stayGrand Kampar Hotel

 We have created a special page about the Grand Kampar Hotel and we are happy to inform you the hotel has a series of special packages available that will make your stay even more spectacular.
-The packages are separated in business- and leisure purposes.

 Getting there and away